calbert-hall/ruby-hackathon/README.md

 * Try testing a different site of your choice.
 Look for ways to handle dynamic content and get stable tests.

+* If you need more challenges, ask your hackathon administrator!

 ## Resources
 - [Applitools SDK Documentation](https://github.com/applitools/eyes.sdk.ruby)
 - [Applitools Best Practices](https://applitools.com/docs/topics/general-concepts/visual-test-best-practices.html)